NCIP/gdc-docs/docs/Encyclopedia/Copy_Number_Segment.md

 ## Overview ##

 The main function of the harmonized Copy Number Segment files at the GDC is to identify contiguous segments of the chromosome that had undergone duplications or deletions.
-This is performed by locating probes with adjacent binding regions with intensities that suggest a similiar copy number.
+This is performed by locating probes with adjacent binding regions with intensities that suggest a similar copy number.

 ### Data Formats ###

-Copy Number Segment files are tab-delimited and associate chromosomal coordinates with copy number data including log<sub>2</sub> ratio segment means and the number of probes associated with that particular segment.
+Copy Number Segment files are tab-delimited and associate chromosomal coordinates with copy number data including log<sub>2</sub> ratio segment means and the number of probes associated with that segment.

 ```
 Sample	Chromosome	Start	End	Num_Probes	Segment_Mean